jjneely/carolinarscm.org/content/register.md

 Staff members are also required to register and submit these forms.

-A $100 deposit is required with completed registration forms to reserve your place in this year's RSCM Carolina Course.
+A $100 deposit is required with completed registration forms to reserve your place in this year's RSCM Carolina Summer Choral Residency.
 Please see payment information below.

 Paper forms which may be mailed to the [registrar][7] or scanned and emailed.
 These forms contain the all the necessary signatures and safety information.
 Use these forms when not registering online.

-* [2023 Chorister Packet][1]: For minor aged participants.
+* [2024 Chorister Packet][1]: For minor aged participants.
-* [2023 Adult Packet][2]: For participants and staff aged 18 and above.
+* [2024 Adult Packet][2]: For participants aged 18 and above.
+* [2024 Staff Packet][2]: For all staff.
 * [Adult Code of Conduct][6]: For participants and staff aged 18 and above.
 * [Self Declaration Form][5]: All adults and staff must complete each year.
 * [Reference Forms][4] All adults and staff must complete once every 3 years.